AnshSinghSonkhia/Coding-Keyboard-Shortcuts/CONTRIBUTING.md

 > **Warning** <br>
 > * Only Add 1 Keyboard Shortcut Per Pull Request. <br>
 > * Don't Duplicate Shortcuts!
+> * OR Do what mentioned in the Issue.
+(If you're contributing specially for any issue.)

 > **Note** <br>
 > You Only Need 4 Pull Request Accepted to Win Hacktoberfest Swags.